cosmostation/keystation/README.md

 | --------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- |
 | ![](https://user-images.githubusercontent.com/5284226/168200444-ea446936-abfe-4c36-a8e5-1db5edb3ec61.png) | ![](https://user-images.githubusercontent.com/5284226/168200700-fc5992b3-0948-486e-aa6a-93b7f88a6a0c.png) |

-(Caution) When you recover your private key, please double check if you have the correct HD path.
-If you have wrong HD path, it will recover a different private key.
-If both your mnemonic phrase and private key is lost, then you may not regain access to your funds.
+> :warning: When you recover your private key, please double check if you have the correct HD path.
+If you have wrong HD path, it will recover a different private key. **If both your mnemonic phrase and private key is lost, then you may not regain access to your funds**.

-(Warning) Please save your mnemonic phrase in a safe place and DO NOT share with ANYONE.
+> :warning: Please save your mnemonic phrase in a safe place and **DO NOT share with ANYONE**.
 User is responsible for managing the mnemonic phrase.
 If your mnemonic phrase is lost, there is no way to get the funds back.

-DO NOT share your Secret Recovery Phrase with anyone!
-If someone has access to your secret phrase, they will have access to your wallet.
+> :warning: **DO NOT share your Secret Recovery Phrase with anyone!** If someone has access to your secret phrase, they will have access to your wallet.
 Cosmostation support will NEVER ask you for your secret phrase or your private key.

 ## Migration to Cosmostation Wallet Extension